Cyclone Gabrielle death toll rises to five as recovery starts

 By Lucy Craymer

-WELLINGTON, Feb 16 (Reuters) - Recovery efforts continue in New Zealand Thursday after Cyclone Gabrielle caused havoc across the North Island leaving at least five people dead, displacing 9,000 and causing significant damage.
+WELLINGTON, Feb 16 (Reuters) - New Zealand stepped up recovery efforts on Thursday after Cyclone Gabrielle left at least five people dead and displaced 9,000 in the country's most damaging storm in decades.

-Communication and access to a number of areas remains difficult and surveillance flights are being undertaken to see what's happening and identify those who may be isolated.
+Communication and access to a number of areas remains difficult and surveillance flights are being undertaken to survey the damage and identify those who may be isolated.

+"My heart goes out to those families and those who have been in an extraorinary difficult set of circumstance," New Zealand Prime Minister Chris Hipkins told media.
+"We will absolutely be focused on doing everything we can to support them," he added.

 The New Zealand Police on Thursday said they were investigating the death of a person in Gisborne, who was believed to have been caught in flood waters.